Team racing: Winning and Losing Combinations

 An experienced team racer will know whether his team is winning or losing at any point in the race.
 The most common combinations of results are given below.
 A good crew will be able to tell the helmsman whether the team is winning or losing and advise which position to attack in order to win.

 2-boat team racing

-Team with the last boat loses.
+The team with the last boat loses.